benchan911/tp/docs/UserGuide.md

     Your Event was edited from |Event: lunch with colleague, time: Mar 23 2020 1800, venue: Marina Bay Sands| to |Event: lunch by myself, venue: home|.

 ### 4.2 Attendance
+This section for attendance related commands is done in chronological order.
+Please follow the numbering to get a clearer understanding on how you can use the commands.

 #### 4.2.1 Add students’ attendance to event: attendance `attendance add`

 Add a student’s attendance to the performance list.